 NOTE: The 5140DLM actually draws 55mA when active.
 However, since the control panel PCB current includes the main dialer current, and since the main dialer is inactive when the 5140DLM is active, the 5140DLM imposes only a 15mA added load on the current supply.

-The total control panel standby load must be limited to 919mA for 24-hour standby time using two 12V, 17.2AH batteries connected the Power supply.
-If you are using a Commercial Fire Listed 24VDC Power Supply use the worksheet supplied with the power supply to determine the correct battery size.
+The total control standby load must be limited to 1A for 24-hour standby time using a 12V, 34.4AH battery connected to the control.

 Determining the Size of the Standby Battery